5 min read

 Most distributors don't move to ERP because their accounting system stops working.

-• Which products and customers are truly profitable?
+• Which products and customers are actually profitable?

 • How do supplier changes and freight costs affect margins?